 Welcome to the Economics Research Guide.
 It will get you started with finding books, videos, articles, and websites.
 Need a little guidance?
 Ask a Librarian!
 We're here to help you.

-Navigate using the tabs above and be sure to use the Comments? tab if you have a suggestion.
-The Handy Tools tab is definitely worth a look, too!
+Navigate by clicking the tabs above and hovering over the Books/Videos and Technology/Web Sites tabs will get you to more content.
+Be sure to use the Comments? tab if you have a suggestion, and the Handy Tools tab is definitely worth a look, too!

 (see below for description of the painting in the Frans Hals Museum, in Haarlem, The Netherlands)